CLEVELAND — It was a meaningless game for the Indians and a meaningful one for the White Sox.

 “They’re playing for their lives,” Indians interim manager Sandy Alomar Jr. said of the White Sox.
 “We tried our best to stay in the game, but they had too much for us tonight.”

-In the end, though, it didn’t matter for Chicago, which entered the night trailing Detroit by three games in the division.
-The White Sox were eliminated when the Tigers beat Kansas City, 6-3.
+In the end, though, it didn’t matter for Chicago, which entered the night trailing Detroit by three games in the division, and was eliminated when the Tigers beat Kansas City, 6-3.

-Even with incentive, a win would have been a tall order for the Indians the way White Sox starter Hector Santiago was doing a number on them.
+Even with incentive, a win would have been a tall order, with White Sox starter Hector Santiago doing a number on Cleveland hitters.

 The left-hander didn’t allow a run and surrendered just a hit, while striking out a career-high 10 batters over seven innings.
 The Indians managed just two hits and put just four runners on base all night.